OcelotBabou/Quartz/content/2-The World/Regions/Locations/Watcher’s Isle.md

 ---
 **Overview:**

-Watcher’s Isle is a small, strategically located island off the coast of Portum, serving as a lookout point and a historical reminder of the region’s strategic significance.
+Watcher’s Isle is a small, strategically located island off the coast of [[Portum]], serving as a lookout point and a historical reminder of the region’s strategic significance.
 It houses an ancient fort, Fort Vigil that once served as both a bastion for those making the perilous journey across the Periculosus Ocean and an early defense against attacks aimed at Portum.

 **Description:**